Chart Color Schemes

 Huntingdale - Southern River's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Huntingdale - Southern River, with younger cohorts experiencing particularly low prevalence of common health conditions.
-Approximately 55% (~14,445 people) have private health cover, higher than Greater Perth's 51.2%.
+Huntingdale - Southern River shows excellent health outcomes, particularly among younger residents who have a low prevalence of common health conditions.
+Approximately 55% (~14,445 people) of the total population has private health cover, higher than Greater Perth's 51.2%.

 Frequently Asked Questions - Health